-To set or review notifications associated with this management job, click the Configure No You can also access notifications through the Settings () menu. tifications () button.

-SETTINGS / MANAGEMENT JOBS / NOTIFICATIONS •
+To set or review notifications associated with this management job, click the Configure Notifications ( ) but You can also access notifications through the Settings ( ) menu.
+SETTINGS / MANAGEMENT JOBS / NOTIFICATIONS • ADD NOTIFICATION TEMPLATE THIS LIST IS POPULATED BY NOTIFICATION TEMPLATES ADDED FROM THE NOTIFICATIONS SECTION button to create a new notification.

-CLEANUP JOB DETAILS NOTIFICATIONS 8

-+ ADD NOTIFICATION TEMPLATE

-THIS LIST IS POPULATED BY NOTIFICATION TEMPLATES ADDED FROM THE NOTIFICATIONS SECTION

-button to create a new notification.
 Notification types include: